 Many people who have an eating disorder can connect to a deep emotional or psychological issue that adds to their illness.
 Our specialized Certified ARISE® Interventionists are highly qualified.
 They have the knowledge and experience to handle even the most complex cases.
 Family members living with someone with an eating disorder may experience stress or feelings of hopelessness.
 Your Certified ARISE® Interventionist will work with all of you to gain peace of mind.

-The ARISE® Continuum of Care
+The ARISE® Comprehensive Care

 Our Certified ARISE® professionals will work with you and the important members of your family.
 Their job is to help get your Person of Concern into treatment as easily as possible.
 ARISE® gets over 83% of individuals into treatment within three weeks, 96% into treatment within six months and 61% in recovery by the end of the year.
 Your Certified ARISE® Interventionist will help you select an eating disorder treatment facility that is right for your loved one.